gervasioamy/tello-test/README.md

  - OpenCV: it can be installed by installing gocv [https://gocv.io/getting-started/](https://gocv.io/getting-started/)

 #### How to run it?
+First, connect to the drone's Wi-Fi network from your computer.
+It will be named something like "TELLO-XXXXXX".
+Then, run the program:
 `go run ./facetracking/facetracking.go`

 #### How it works?